 The reason it’s there is that the Blender Gallery specialises in rock photography and when Bowie died, owner Tali Udovich commissioned artist Sofia Fitzpatrick to commemorate him on the gallery’s wall.
 It definitely brightens things up.

-The Evening Star Hotel: I thought I’d been to every pub in Sydney but I have never been to the pub Bowie drank in while recording here!
+I thought I’d been to every pub in Sydney but until I wrote this, I had not been to the pub Bowie drank in while recording here!

 The Tin Machine II album was recorded in Sydney and apparently, after a days work, Bowie and sound engineer Guy Gray would head to the Evening Star Hotel at 360 Elizabeth Street in Surry Hills (no, not the same road the mural is in, there are a few Elizabeth Streets here and this one is closer to Central station) for a drink.